Grantmaking: Native Arts

-- Organizations may only receive funding for one Potlatch Fund grant per calendar year.
+- Organizations/Individuals may only receive funding for one Potlatch Fund grant per calendar year.

-- Organizations must be located, and provide services, in: Washington, Oregon, Idaho, or Montana.
+- Organizations/Individuals must be located, and provide services, in: Washington, Oregon, Idaho, or Montana.

 Goals of the Native Arts Grant Program

-- Preserve and promote Northwest Native cultures through artistic expression.
+- Promote and preserve Northwest Native cultures through artistic expression.

-- Provide a vehicle to increase access to, and leverage funds from, other foundations.
+- Provide a means to increase access to, and leverage funds from, other foundations that support art.

 Types of Projects / Programs